rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

   Kulupu is a pure (no pre-mine, no gadget) proof-of-work blockchain built on the Substrate framework, supporting on-chain governance and online upgrades.
-  It uses ASIC-resistant mining algorithm of RandomX.
+  It uses the ASIC-resistant RandomX mining algorithm.

 &nbsp;